AymenRaouf/MusicMaker/README.md

 # MusicMaker
-A mini project to test paper.js because i got bored
+A mini music maker project to test paper.js